TheJacksonLaboratory/crf_nextflow_basics/README.md

 ---

-## Installing nextflow
+## Installing Nextflow

 Installation instructions can be found here: https://www.nextflow.io/docs/latest/getstarted.html

-In the following code block, we demo how to install nextflow in your home directory.
+In the following code block, we demo how to install Nextflow in your home directory.
 The subdirectory names `~/opt` and `~/bin` are arbitrary. **It is also assumed that `~/bin` is in your `PATH`.** If not, you can add it in `~/.bashrc`, then `source ~/.bashrc` to load the change into your current environment.